Orange picks Nokia for rollout of 'standalone' 5G in France - NewsBreak

 France accounts for more than 40% of Orange’s yearly revenues and more than half of its core operating profits, making the choice of equipment makers crucial for the company.
 Orange is controlled by the French government via a 23% stake.

-Orange said in 2020 it had chosen Nokia and Sweden's Ericsson (ERICb.ST) to deploy its 5G network in mainland France, as China's Huawei Technologies Co Ltd (HWT.UL) faced intense political scrutiny in Europe.
+Orange said in 2020 it had chosen Nokia and Sweden’s Ericsson to deploy its 5G network in mainland France, as China’s Huawei Technologies Co Ltd faced intense political scrutiny in Europe.

 The United States has lobbied its European allies to ban Huawei from telecoms networks on concerns that the Chinese firm could be used to steal Western secrets - assertions it has repeatedly denied.